epi/flod/README.md

 - [ ] Dynamic (run-time polymorphic) stage interface.
 - [ ] Stable API.

-## 3rd party packages
+## External packages

 The *flod* package provides only basic building blocks.
-Pipes doing useful transformations will be implemented in separate packages, either natively in D or as wrappers over libraries written in other languages, mainly C.
+Pipes doing anything more interesting than just passing unchanged data around will be implemented in separate packages, either natively in D or as wrappers over libraries written in other languages, mainly C.
 Some of them are already under development:
 - [flod-curl](https://github.com/epi/flod-curl) – download files from the web using libcurl.
 - [flod-zlib](https://github.com/epi/flod-zlib) – inflate and deflate streams of data.